fergd/fergdblog/_posts/2016-06-01-Documenting-Your-Professional-Life.markdown

 - [What a creative routine looks like](https://podio.com/site/creative-routines)

 <br>
-You can see that no one had the same process, but all were effective in their own way.
+If you looke at the above links, you can see that no one had the same process, but all were effective in their own way.
 And that’s where I’m at.
-My experience looking for work and ultimately finding a new, great job, has not made me complaisent, it’s instead spurred me on to continue my documentation.
-Who knows what lies ahead in the future, but I do know I can inform that future.
+My experience looking for work and ultimately finding a new, great job, has not made me complaisent.
+Instead, it has spurred me on to continue my documentation.
+I have no idea what lies in the future, but I do know I can <em>inform</em> that future.
 Do as little or as much as makes sense for you; just do something.
 Your future self will thank you.